slarosa/QGIS-Developer-Cookbook/english_us/source/loadlayer.rst

 If you would like to use the opened layers for rendering, do not forget to add them to map layer registry.
 The map layer registry takes ownership of layers and they can be later accessed from any part of the application by their unique ID.
 When the layer is removed from map layer registry, it gets deleted, too.

-.. index:: Map Layer Registry; adding a layer
+.. index:: map layer registry; adding a layer

 Adding a layer to the registry::